Good things come in small packages

 Succeeding with AI-driven healthcare

-Right now, Aidence is being used at medical facilities in the UK, Sweden and the Netherlands, and is certified for clinical practice throughout the EU.
-The current goal is to get Veye Chest into more hospitals in the Netherlands and around the world, with plans to expand to the United States by the end of 2019.
+Right now, Aidence is being used at medical facilities in the UK, Sweden, Belgium, France, Hungary, Italy, Greece and the Netherlands, and is certified for clinical practice throughout the EU.
+The current goal is to get Veye Lung Nodules into more hospitals in Europe and around the world, with plans to expand to the United States in 2022.

 “In the long term, AI as a technology itself will not be a differentiator.
 Everyone will have the same accuracy,” he says.
 “The way you can win this game is by developing solutions that have a real impact and are really embedded in the workflow of medical specialists.
 You have to solve the problems from beginning to end, and it has to be done in a user-friendly, customer-friendly way.
 Execution will give you the edge, instead of technology.”